spujadas/elk-docker/docs/index.md

 ### Elasticsearch is not starting (2): `cat: /var/log/elasticsearch/elasticsearch.log: No such file or directory` <a name="es-not-starting-not-enough-memory"></a>

 If Elasticsearch's logs are *not* dumped (i.e. you get the following message: `cat: /var/log/elasticsearch/elasticsearch.log: No such file or directory`), then Elasticsearch did not have enough memory to start, see [Prerequisites](#prerequisites).

 ### Elasticsearch is not starting (3): bootstrap tests <a name="es-not-starting-bootstrap-tests"></a>

 **As from version 5**, if Elasticsearch is no longer starting, i.e. the `waiting for Elasticsearch to be up (xx/30)` counter goes up to 30 and the container exits with `Couln't start Elasticsearch.
 Exiting.` _and_ Elasticsearch's logs are dumped, then read the recommendations in the logs and consider that they *must* be applied.

 In particular, in case (1) above, the message `max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]` means that the host's limits on mmap counts **must** be set to at least 262144.

+Another example is `max file descriptors [4096] for elasticsearch process is too low, increase to at least [65536]`.
+In this case, the host's limits on open files (as displayed by `ulimit -n`) must be increased (see [File Descriptors](https://www.elastic.co/guide/en/elasticsearch/reference/current/file-descriptors.html) in Elasticsearch documentation); and Docker's `ulimit` settings must be adjusted, either for the container (using [`docker run`'s `--ulimit` option](https://docs.docker.com/engine/reference/commandline/run/#set-ulimits-in-container---ulimit) or [Docker Compose's `ulimits` configuration option](https://docs.docker.com/compose/compose-file/#ulimits)) or globally (e.g. in `/etc/sysconfig/docker`, add `OPTIONS="--default-ulimit nofile=1024:65536"`).

 ### Elasticsearch is suddenly stopping after having started properly <a name="es-suddenly-stopping"></a>